 One of the common challenges we heard from our clients was the need to have one dedicated person to contact throughout their entire project.
 Within each project or service, no matter the industry, there will be varying people that a client interacts with; the sales representative when they initially reach out, the project manager or technician who coordinates throughout the process, the support team or manager when an issue arises, etc.

-We decided to create an entirely new role and team structure dedicated to our clients’ success: the senior Client Success Executive (CSE) that ensures clients are meeting and exceeding their business goals, receiving the value they deserve and are enjoying the overall experience with us.
-Should there be any hiccups throughout the process, the CSE is their go-to resource for resolving this with their team to ensure they address issues with every perspective, possibility, and goal in mind.
+We decided to create an entirely new role and team structure dedicated to the success of our customers: the Client Success Executive (CSE) ensures clients are meeting and exceeding their business goals, receiving prompt communication and effective results, and that they are enjoying the overall experience of working with us.
+If there are any hiccups throughout the process, the CSE is their go-to resource for quick resolution of issues with every perspective, possibility, and goal in mind.
 For the client, this adds more value, a proactive approach, and quicker resolution time should an issue come up.

 We’re Opening Up Communication

-We saw the need to have a shared space for important information about our clients that can sometimes get lost amongst many forms of communication; surveys, meetings, emails, and so forth.
-With that, we decided to compile a communal resource for the vital information and are constantly updating and reviewing this throughout our clients time with us.
-Allowing for the client team to stay on the same page at all times and it also helps to keep things from getting lost in translation.
+We saw the need to have a shared space for important information about our clients that can sometimes get lost among many forms of communication; surveys, meetings, emails, and so forth.
+With that, we decided to compile a communal resource for the vital information and are constantly updating and reviewing this throughout our partnerships.
+This allows for the team to stay on the same page at all times and it also helps to keep things from getting lost in translation.
+Soon enough we will be transitioning all of this information into SalesForce to provide an intelligent platform for this data.

 We’re Throwing Our Clients a Bone

 We work with various platforms, definitions, and technical details every day.
 Our clients don’t.
 We identified the need to educate our clients so that they could communicate with us the way they wanted and we could remove common barriers.
-It also made sense to make clients aware of the things done behind the scenes to help them better understand what we do, who does what, and how it's done.
+It also made sense to make clients aware of the things done behind the scenes to help them better understand what we do, who does what, and the impact it has on their business.

 We’re Loving On Our Customers

-We’ve always wanted to go above and beyond for our customers, but we realized we weren’t doing enough.
 We had already been doing a few nice-to-haves, handwritten cards from the team at project start and gifts at website launch, and that was all well and good, but we wanted to take it a step further.
-So we set out to get to know our customers on a more personal level.
-We asked clients about their families, birthdays, hobbies, and so on, and now we know so much more about our clients that we would never have learned from our monthly calls alone.
-That means a more personalized experience, from birthday cards to gifts they actually like.
+So we set out to get to know our customers on a more personal level by creating a survey to allow clients to tell us about their families, birthdays, hobbies, and so on.
+We now know so much more about our clients (in some cases too much) that we would never have learned from our monthly meetings alone.
+This means we can provide a more personalized experience, from birthday cards to unique gifts based on their interests and hobbies.

 Why Is This So Important?

 Simple.
 We don’t want to be just any other vendor for our clients.
 They can get that anywhere!
-We want to be a part of their team - a part of their family.
+We want to be a part of their team - a part of their family - so that we can help them succeed.

 Get To Work!